askeksa/Cinter/README.txt

 but the sample names must be otherwise intact, in order to communicate the instrument parameters to the conversion script.

-You can write whatever you want in the names of unused instruments, so the traditional module info can be placed here.
+You can write whatever you like in the names of unused instruments, so the traditional module info can be placed here.

 You are allowed to shorten instruments by changing their lengths or cutting